dukkakc/Chlamy-EnPhosSite/README.md

   Biopython <br/>
   Sklearn <br/>
   Imblearn <br/>
+ # Files extraction
+ Extract using winrar or any application that support *.rar files.
+Start with chlamy.part01.
+Place all files in same folder.
  # Dataset
  Dataset is in FASTA format which includes protein window size of 57.
 Both training and test datasets are provided.
 There are two dataset for positive and negative examples.
  # Model